CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 10. Within the Remote Desktop session to **az140-cl-vm11**, click **Start**, in the vertical bar directly above the **Start** button, click the icon representing the signed in user account, and, in the pop-up menu, click **Sign out**.

       ![](./images/module3.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+     > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Review

+In this lab, you have:

+- Setup Azure AD Connect.
+- Prepared for Azure AD-based Conditional Access for Azure Virtual Desktop.
+- Implemented Azure AD-based Conditional Access for Azure Virtual Desktop.

+## You have successfully completed the lab